cityofaustin/vision-zero/api/tests/README.md

 ### Set up test env

-Use the VZE to login to the app.
-Copy your JWT from a graphql request.
-These are typically listed under the name `graphql` in your dev console.
+You need a JWT to use for testing the API.
+Use the VZE to login to the app, then find a graphql network request and grab the `Authorization` header value from the request.
+These requests are typically listed under the name `graphql` in your browser console.

 In the `./api` directory, create a file called `.env.test` and save your bearer token to `TEST_AUTH_TOKEN`.